bloomdata-com-my/datasets/README.md

 | 8 | product_width_cm           | float64   | 2              | 32855            |
 +---+----------------------------+-----------+----------------+------------------+

+- No empty strings or null values found in column: 'product_id'.
+- Empty strings or null values found in column: 'product_category_name'.
+- Performed NaN replacement on the following column: 'product_category_name'.
+- No columns with non-standard English characters found in column: 'product_id'.
-No columns with non-standard English characters found.
+- No columns with non-standard English characters found in column: 'product_category_name'.
-Since 'product_id' column is unique, no further data cleaning is needed.
+- Since 'product_id' column is unique, no further data cleaning is needed.

-Below are the first 3 rows of the 'products' table after processing and storing in the database.
+- Below are the first 3 rows of the 'products' table after processing and storing in the database.
 The complete table is available in 'products.parquet'.
 +---+----------------------------------+-----------------------+---------------------+----------------------------+--------------------+------------------+-------------------+-------------------+------------------+
 |   | product_id                       | product_category_name | product_name_lenght | product_description_lenght | product_photos_qty | product_weight_g | product_length_cm | product_height_cm | product_width_cm |
 +---+----------------------------------+-----------------------+---------------------+----------------------------+--------------------+------------------+-------------------+-------------------+------------------+